BruceWind/GcoreCDNIPSelector/README.md

 node ./main.js
 ```

-3. wait minutes to get `result.txt` which contains the best IPs that will be saved in this folder.
+3. wait for a few minutes to receive result.txt, which contains the optimal IP addresses saved in this folder.

 For choosing the best one of them, you may need [站长ping](https://ping.chinaz.com/) to make sure that the connection is stable over China.
 Otherwise, you can use your HTTP service to test bandwidth.